Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 Uncomment this line:

-ipv6-network and fill in your server's ipv6 block.
-This is the block that the server will give leases from.
+ipv6-network and fill in your server's ipv6 block to define the lease block that the server uses to assign IP addresses.

 ipv6-network = 2001:0db8:0123:4567::/64 ipv6-subnet-prefix = 124